Your Interview Day

 Hi, I am a CA2 resident.
 I am from Seattle originally, and I went to undergrad and medical school in NYC.
 I have interests in chronic pain and OB anesthesia.
 I enjoy museums, restaurants, and exploring Boston and the New England area.

 I am an anesthesiologist with interest in Regional Anesthesia/Acute Pain Management.
 My personal interest is in bicycle riding, and my favorite team is the Boston Celtics.

-Dan’s clinical interests are critical care and anesthesia for thoracic surgery.
-His research focuses on medical education, motivation, goal pursuit, and feedback.
-He has four wonderful kids and an amazing wife.
-On the side, he enjoys “dad jokes”, chess, and woodworking.
+My clinical interests are critical care and anesthesia for thoracic surgery.
+My research focuses on medical education, motivation, goal pursuit, and feedback.
+I have four wonderful kids and an amazing wife.
+On the side, I enjoy “dad jokes”, chess, and woodworking.

 I was born in Iran, grew up in California and have bounced around the East coast for medical school and now residency.
 My career interests are in both general and regional anesthesia as well as medical education.
 I also have a keen interest in global health and hope to bridge the gap of surgical and anesthetic care in developing countries.
 Personal interests include exploring with my wife and pug, Hamilton and spending as much time outdoors as possible!

 I finished residency at MGH in 2020 and then completed my chief residency here.
 I currently direct the preoperative assessment clinic, and I’m a fellow with Ariadne Labs.
 Outside of work, I love spending time with my wonderful husband and beautiful daughter.

 I am a CA-2 and am currently applying for a fellowship in critical care.
 I’m originally from Wisconsin, moved around a few times after undergrad and eventually came out to Boston for anesthesia training.
 I went to medical school after living my best life in my 20s.
 I can get very nerdy when discussing coffee, bbq and marvel comics.